Cosmological stealths with nonconformal couplings: Stealths with nonconformal couplings

-where the factor $1/\sqrt(\kappa)$ is introduced in order to have the proper units.
-Function $\sigma=\sigma(x^\mu)$ inheritates the full spacetime dependence of the scalar field.
-From now on $\xi$ is taken different from $1/4$, unless otherwise is specified.
-This special case will be explored on Sec. \ref{sec:spcase14}.
+where the function $\sigma=\sigma(x^\mu)$ inherits the full spacetime dependence of the scalar field.
+This redefinition is chosen because it allows to follow the general method used in \cite{Ayon-Beato:2013bsa} for the conformal case.
+From now on the nonminimal coupling parameter $\xi$ is taken to be nonvanishing (because there is no stealth for minimal coupling $\xi=0$) and different from the value $\xi=1/4$, which will be studied in Sec.~\ref{sec:spcase14}.